 You and your blog need attention, lots of it, or your blogging dreams will be headed for certain death.

 Here is a simple, low cost traffic strategy that can help with this.
-I first came across this method many years ago as a budding 10 year old entrepreneur.
+I discovered this method many years ago as a budding 10 year old entrepreneur.

 Build It and They Will Come?

-This was wonderful sounding in theory except that at the time, my parents lived in a remote country area that had been drought stricken for years.
+As wonderful sounding as this was in theory, at the time, my parents lived in a remote country area that had been drought stricken for years.

 Understandably, it took days of creative ‘think tanking’ and planning to come up with the perfect design and just as long to construct our ‘dream park’.